Tonya Harding: Harding's confession

 On January 18, 1994, Harding was with her lawyers when she submitted to questioning by the DA and FBI.
 She was interviewed for over ten hours.
 Eight hours into the interview, her lawyer read a statement declaring her separation from Gillooly: "I continue to believe that Jeff is innocent of any wrongdoing.
-I wish him nothing but the best".
+I wish him nothing but the best."
 Her full FBI transcript was released on February 1.
-The Seattle Times reported on the transcript, stating that Harding had "changed her story well into a long interview...After hours of denying any involvement in trying to cover up the plot, an FBI agent finally told [her] that he knew she had lied to him, that he would tell her exactly how she had lied to him."
-In the transcript's final passage, Harding stated "I hope everyone understands.
+The Seattle Times reported on the transcript, stating that Harding had "changed her story well into a long interview [...]
+After hours of denying any involvement in trying to cover up the plot, an FBI agent finally told [her] that he knew she had lied to him, that he would tell her exactly how she had lied to him."
+In the transcript's final passage, Harding stated, "I hope everyone understands.
 I'm telling on someone I really care about.
 I know now [Jeff] is involved.
 I'm sorry."
 On January 19, Gillooly surrendered to the FBI.
 On January 20, Diane Sawyer asked Harding on Primetime about the case.
 Harding said she had done nothing wrong.
-On January 27, it was reported Gillooly had been testifying about the attack plot since January 26; possibly implicating Harding as allegedly assisting.
-Harding's close friend Stephanie Quintero, with whom she was living, spoke to reporters on her behalf: "[Tonya] was shocked, very hurt.
+On January 27, it was reported that Gillooly had been testifying about the attack plot since January 26, possibly implicating Harding as allegedly assisting.
+Harding's close friend, Stephanie Quintero, with whom she was living, spoke to reporters on her behalf: "[Tonya] was shocked, very hurt.
 She was believing in [Jeff]."
 Harding later held a press conference to read a prepared statement.
-She said she was sorry Kerrigan was attacked, that she respected Kerrigan, and claimed not to know in advance of the plot to disable her.
+She said she was sorry Kerrigan was attacked, that she respected Kerrigan, and claimed not to have known in advance of the plot to disable her.
 Harding took responsibility "for failing to report things [about the assault] when I returned home from Nationals [on January 10].
 Failure to immediately report this information is not a crime."
 Many states' laws, including Oregon's, state that the act of concealing criminal knowledge alone is not a crime.